tsaop/crux-kf5/README.md

 ## Requirements

 Before proceeding further, make sure your version of Qt5 is getting compiled with QtWebKit support, or you won't be able to build some packages.
+Also make sure the `git` package is installed, or you won't be able to clone the repository.

 ## Installation